 The RIT women’s fencing team is still remembered for their stellar performances and four season winning streak.
 They managed to win every match they competed in from 1953 until 1957.
 A record of that kind was previously unheard of for the RIT fencing team.
 This success resulted in many national championships and one member, Barbi Brill, actually qualified to try out for the Olympics.

 Recently, the RIT Archives received a collection from Jackie Carson, the daughter of Art Plouffe.
 Art Plouffe was the fencing coach during the 1950's and 1960's.
 This exhibit contains images and news articles from this collection that documents the successes of this team, and highlights a spectacular time in RIT women's sports.

-In 1965, President Lyndon B. Johnson signed into law the National Technical Institute for the Deaf Act and the search for a permanent site to host the new NTID was soon underway.
-On November 14, 1966, Representative Carey officially announced the selection of RIT as the site for NTID; the subsequent years were to be of vital importance for the establishment of the new campus.
+In 1965, President Lyndon B. Johnson signed into law the National Technical Institute for the Deaf Act and the search for a permanent site to host a new NTID was soon underway.
+On November 14, 1966, Representative Hugh Carey officially announced the selection of RIT as the site for NTID; the subsequent years were to be of vital importance for the establishment of the new campus.

 Throughout the next several years, NTID and RIT worked tirelessly to provide education and training that would change employment outlook for deaf graduates.
-Although the final building designations would not be until 1979, the Dedication ceremony of the NTID Facilities in October, 1974 marked an important milestone; the Dedication is still considered one of the most memorable events in the institute’s history.
+Although the final building designations would not be until 1979, the Dedication ceremony of the NTID Facilities in October,1974 marked an important milestone; the Dedication is still considered one of the most memorable events in the institute’s history.